 How to apply

-- English language requirements - IELTS 6.5 (with minimum sub-scores of 6.0)
+International students will also need to meet the English languageb requirements - IELTS 6.5 (with minimum sub-scores of 6.0)

 Applicants who have taken a higher degree at a UK university are normally exempt from the English language requirements.
 Applicants who do not meet the English language proficiency requirement will normally be asked to complete an English Language course.